-- Held Gaze: To the point of Padding.
+- Held Gaze: Characters stare blankly at each other for long periods, to the point of Padding.

-- Here We Go Again: The movie starts with Mike and Margaret and their daughter Debbie arriving at a dilapidated motel, where they encounter an odd man who greets them saying "I aM TORgo.
-I Take CARe oF THe pLaCE whILE the MASTer is awAY.".
-At the end, another couple arrives, but are greeted by Mike who says "I am Michael.
-I take care of the place while the master is away.".
+- Here We Go Again!: The movie starts with Mike and Margaret and their daughter Debbie arriving at a dilapidated motel, where they encounter an odd man who greets them saying "I aM TORgo.
+I Take CARe oF THe pLaCE whILE the MASTer is awAY."
+At the end, another couple arrives, but they're greeted by Mike who says, "I am Michael.
+I take care of the place while the master is away."

 - Hong Kong Dub: All of the voices in the film were performed by five actors (four males and one female), as the film was shot entirely without sound and the dialogue was added in post-production.
 For some reason, they still used a clapboard (which is visible in a few shots).
 The little girl who played Debbie allegedly cried when she heard how she sounded in the movie.

-- Immune to Bullets: It seems guns are on the list of devices the Master does not approve of, given that bullets evidently don't harm him.
-For that matter, they don't even seem to hit him.
+- Immune to Bullets: It seems guns are on the list of devices the Master does not approve of, given that bullets evidently don't harm him, or seem to hit him at all.